The Mystery of the Flying Express

-The Mystery of the Flying Express is Volume 20 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The Mystery of the Flying Express is the twentieth volume in the original The Hardy Boys series of mystery books for children and teens published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate by John Button in 1941.
 Between 1959 and 1973 the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of this book was rewritten in 1970 by Vincent Buranelli and retitled to Mystery of the Flying Express.

 Because of Dr. John Button's death in 1967, The Mystery Of The Flying Express (1941) entered the Canadian Public Domain on January 1, 2017.

 Plot

 Revised edition

 After the new hydrofoil they are guarding, the Flying Express, is stolen, the Hardy Boys face frequent danger in solving a mystery involving criminals who operate by signs of the zodiac.
 Eventually they are kidnapped and taken to the Flying Express, but Chet manages to escape and uses their car's emergency light to alert the Coast Guard at which point the boys foul the hydrofoil's propellers and stop the ship.